B59-CloudDevOps/learn-terraform/README.md

 > How to retrieve the info from backend module to the root ?
     And that's where output comes up from.
         1) Declare the needed item to be passed to root or another module as output and then supply as an input

+> Argument vs Attrubute In terraform

+    Argument:
+        1) Properties needed to provision resource ( like instance_type, disk_size)

+    Attributes:
+        1) Properties that comes up after the provisioning of resources ( Like private_ip, instance_id, arn )